 What is Dance?

 Dance is a practical, creative and artistic subject.
 As a dance student, you will participate in choreographic tasks; solo as well as group work.
 Therefore, you will be expected to perform in front of an audience as well as the Examiner and the rest of your class.
 A Level Dance is NOT about learning routines but about exploring safe dance studio practices and creating your own choreography.
-You are also required to be able to write about and analyse coherently the types of dance you will be exploring in and out of the class.
+You are also required to be able to write about and analyze coherently the types of dance you will be exploring in and out of the class.
 This will be your own work as well as professional repertoire.

 Is Dance suitable for me?